 - 9.124.
 Increase Mather was born in Massachusetts in 1639 and, after graduating from Harvard he moved to Ireland then to Gloucester in 1660 where he served, briefly as the Minister of St Mary de Lode church154.
 He left in 1660 and returned to Massachusetts. - 9.125.
 Research suggests that Mather did 'own' an enslaved person.
-Online articles from Harvard University suggest that he 'owned an enslaved person named 'Spaniard'155.
-Mather appears to have freed 'Spaniard' in his will156.
+Online articles from Harvard University suggest that he 'owned an enslaved person named 'Spaniard' in his will 156.